linode/apl-docs/docs/inst-azure.md

     enabled: # true by default.
 Set to false to disable
   httpbin:
     enabled: # true by default.
 Set to false to disable
+dns:
+  provider:
+    azure:
+      resourceGroup: #Azure Resource Group
+      aadClientId: # Azure Application Client Id
+      aadClientSecret: # Azure Application Client Secret
+kms:
+  sops:
+    provider: azure
+    azure:
+      tenantId: # The ID of the Azure tenant of the Azure Vault used
+      clientId: # The client ID of the Service Principal with sufficient access rights the Azure Vault
+      clientSecret: # The client secret of the SP used (will be encrypted in the values)
+      keys: # The Azure Vault key.
+Should be this format: 'https://<Vault URI>/keys/<key-name>/<key-version>'
 ```